filamentgroup/Ajax-Include-Pattern/README.md

-Ajax-include pattern for already-functional links for use as a client-side fragment include

-Optional proxy allows for a single request for all.
+# Ajax-include pattern

-Copyright 2012, Scott Jehl, Filament Group, Inc
+Copyright 2012, Scott Jehl, Filament Group, Inc. Original idea from Scott Gonzalez :)

-Dual licensed under the MIT
+Dual licensed under MIT and GPLv2

-Original idea from Scott Gonzalez :)

-To use, place attributes on an already-functional anchor pointing to content that should either replace, or insert before or after that anchor after the page has loaded
+## How-to
+To use, add attributes to elements in your page where non-essential fragments of content can be included from an external URL, using jQuery-api-like qualifiers like data-after, data-before, data-append, and data-replace:

 Replace: